 - 2 tablespoons rice vinegar

-- 1 tablespoon chili paste (Sambal Oelek/sriracha)
+- 1 tablespoon chili paste - Sambal Oelek or sriracha

 - Make hoisin sauce.
 Follow the instructions for making hoisin sauce.
 If you are using another sauce, skip this step.

 - Make the sauces.
 While the bulgur cooks, combine the hoisin sauce, soy sauce, and rice vinegar.
 Set it aside.
-Then make the firecracker sauce by combining the soy sauce, rice vinegar, and chili sauce.
+Then make the firecracker sauce by combining soy sauce, rice vinegar, and chili sauce.
 Place this in a small bowl to be served at the table.